Marques260/Marques260/README.md

 Call me Marques 😎
 <br>

-- ⚙ I’m currently working for a company on the I.T Support Team.
+- ⚙ I’m currently working for a company in the I.T Support Team.
 - 📚 I’m currently learning web development and programming in general.
 - 👯 I’m changing from I.T infrastructure to I.T development.
 - 🎵 I also do music for hobby 🎸🎷🥁🎹